rocky-linux/documentation/docs/books/nvchad/vale_nvchad.md

 ## Installing `vale` using Mason

-Installing `vale` from within NvChad using Mason, will allow for you to stay up-to-date with the package without a whole lot of extra steps.
+Installing `vale` from within NvChad using Mason, will keep the package up-to-date with just a few extra steps.
 Running Mason periodically from within `nvim` will show you if there are updates that need to be installed and allow you to update them from there.
 This includes `vale` once it is installed.
 Let us start by running `nvim` to pull up an empty file and then get into the command mode by using <kbd>SHIFT</kbd>+<kbd>:</kbd>+Mason, which should show an interface similar to this one:

 ![vale_mason](images/vale_mason.png)